-Remember if you need any help there is always someone who is prepared to listen and give advice if needed: Mrs. A O'Brien, Mrs. J Sloggett, Heads of Year, Form Teachers.
+Remember if you need any help there is always someone who is prepared to listen and give advice if needed: Mrs. A O'Brien, Miss.
+C-A. Painter, Heads of Year, Form Teachers.
+Tŷ Enfys is a support centre at the heart of the school which houses a complete range of services to support the emotional wellbeing of our learners of all ages.
 We can also organise a meeting with the following: